tfk/kahan_sum/README.md

 # kahan_sum

-Test implemenations in C++ for floating-point sums.
+Test implementaions for floating-point sums in C++.